jamesquinlan/dsc-techstack/topics/shell.md

 | -1    | Displays each entry on a line |

-__Example__: Dot files are typically configuration files and by default are hidden.
+__Example__: Dot files are typically configuration files and, by default, are hidden.
 To view _all_ files in a directory,

 ```
 $ ls -a